Terrell Suggs: 2007

-2008 season
+2008

 On February 19, 2008, the Ravens placed the franchise tag on Suggs.
 He initially filed a grievance because the team had designated him as a LB with the franchise tag rather than a DE, which resulted in a monetary difference of about $800,000.
 Despite being unhappy with the franchise tag, Suggs reported to off-season mini-camps to practice with the team.
 On May 13, 2008, he reached an agreement with the team to split the difference in the franchise tag amounts of a LB and a DE and drop his grievance.

 In Week 7 of the 2008 NFL season, Suggs intercepted a pass from Chad Pennington of the Miami Dolphins and returned it 44 yards for a touchdown, the first pick six of his professional career.
 He earned AFC Defensive Player of the Week for his game against Miami.
 Two weeks later, he intercepted Derek Anderson of the Cleveland Browns for a game-sealing touchdown.
 At season's end, he was named to his third Pro Bowl after producing 68 tackles (53 solo), two forced fumbles and eight sacks to go along with the two interceptions, a new career-high nine pass break-ups and two touchdowns.
 During the 2008–09 NFL playoffs, Suggs recorded sacks in all three of the Ravens' post-season games, including two in the AFC Championship against Ben Roethlisberger and the division-winning Pittsburgh Steelers.

 On February 18, 2009, he was once again given the Ravens' franchise tag.
 On July 15, 2009, the Ravens signed him to a 6-year, $62.5 million contract.
 His bonus money ($33.1 million) made him the highest paid linebacker in NFL history.

-2009 season
+2009

 The 2009 season was not as productive for Suggs as he recorded a career-low in sacks with 4.5.
 Playing above his normal playing weight, he also missed the first three games of his career due to injury after quarterback Brady Quinn dove at his legs after cornerback Chris Carr intercepted a pass.
 In the Wild Card Round against the New England Patriots, Suggs sacked and forced a Tom Brady fumble before recovering the ball on the Patriots' opening drive, helping the Ravens ultimately win 33–14.

-2010 season
+2010

 In 2010, Suggs compiled 68 tackles (53 solo), 11.5 sacks, two forced fumbles and two pass deflections.
 In the playoff win over the Kansas City Chiefs in the Wild Card Round, he made four tackles (all solo) and two sacks.
 Against the Pittsburgh Steelers in the Divisional Round, he recorded six tackles (five solo), a career-high three sacks, and a forced fumble that was recovered and returned for a touchdown by fellow defensive end Cory Redding, but the Ravens would go on to lose 24–31 after squandering a 21–7 halftime lead.
 He earned a fourth Pro Bowl nomination.
 He was ranked 40th by his fellow players on the NFL Top 100 Players of 2011.